pattonsgirl/Spring2022-CEG2350/Labs/Lab05/README.md

    - C partition for Windows users
    - / partition for Linux / Mac(?) users
 8. BIOS mode / version
-9. Note whether or not your BIOS / UEFI is accessible, and what steps shoud let you access it.
+9. Note whether or not your BIOS / UEFI is accessible, and what steps should let you access it.
-10. ~~System bootloader and location~~ removed 9/29

 ## Part 2 - AWS Instance Exploration